genkgo/phonegap-day-workshop/2-setting-up-your-ios-developer-key.md

 If you don't have an iOS signing key set up, your iOS Build will fail.
 Let's fix this.

 We'll go into setting up keys for app distribution shortly.
-For now we'll quickly demo setting up your iOS development key on Build, (documented on PhoneGap Build here)[http://docs.build.phonegap.com/en_US/signing_signing-ios.md.html#iOS%20Signing].
-You'll need an Apple Developer Account to follow this part.
+For now we'll quickly overview setting up your iOS development key on Build, [documented on PhoneGap Build here](http://docs.build.phonegap.com/en_US/signing_signing-ios.md.html), so you can test your iOS builds.

-The process is outlined in more detail in the [PhoneGap Build iOS Signing Documentation](http://docs.build.phonegap.com/en_US/signing_signing-ios.md.html#iOS%20Signing).
-It's a bit convoluted, but here's a quick summary:
+Note: You'll need an Apple Developer Account to follow this part.

 1. Open Keychain Access, and select __Request a Certificate from a Certificate Authority__ from the menu.